JacobChamblee/acty-project/README.md

 ## Philosophy

-Acty's business model is built on hardware sales and verified reports — not data brokering.
-We believe vehicle data is personal data, and personal data belongs to the person.
+Acty's  model is built on empowering drivers to control their data and verified reports, not data brokering.
+At its core, vehicle data is personal data, and personal data belongs to the person.

 ---